cpldcpu/light_ws2812/light_ws2812/README.md

 Release History
 ================

-v0.3 2013/05/06 - Initial release.
-Thanks to "Matthias H." for testing with a longer led chain. v0.4 2013/05/07 - Genereal clean up.
+- v0.3 2013/05/06 - Initial release.
+Thanks to "Matthias H." for testing with a longer led chain.
+- v0.4 2013/05/07 - General clean up.
                   - Some code size optimizations.
 Thanks to "Fallobst" for suggestions.
                   - Disabled interrupts in the critical sections.

 Please find updates on https://github.com/cpldcpu/light_ws2812